narliecholler/Weather_App/README.md

 ### What is this REPO?

-This repo is used to learn mainly typescript and redux together.
-It's to further my typescript knowlegde within React.
+This repo is used to learn mainly react/typescript and redux together.
+It's to further my react/typescript with redux knowledge within React.
+In particularly, testing async action creators.

-### TYPESCRIPT

-# ACTIONS

-With actions here, we are creating an interface extending Action that will type the return, in this instance it will be a combination of ACTION TYPE and PAYLOAD.
-We then use the union method to attach them all to a type, which will be used for the reducer (meaning any of).

-We are typically doing the same with the action type, assigning it a variable like you normally would and then creating a type which is assigned only to a TYPEOF the string assigned to the variable.

-Actions are then creating which are giving the return type of the interfaces described above, so we know that the action returns either type and payload of just type.
-We are also giving props a type, declared from other types.ts files.
+## Progress

+This app is still in development, however it runs and the data from searching a city will appear in the console of the browser.
+This was until all of the redux functionality was set up.
+If you start this app, you will need to replace the url and api with your own from OpenWeather.org.

 # Getting Started with Create React App